pathable/pathable-scripts/README.md

 1. Create a personal access token in your github account.
 2. Add the generated token to ~/.pathable-env file as 'GITHUB_TOKEN'.
 3. Add your github username to ~/.pathable-env file as 'GITHUB_USERNAME'.

-## Build & Run

-1. Clone this repository to a local folder.
-2. Install dependencies for this CLI utility using `npm install`.
-3. Build the utility using `npm run build`.

 ## Create Tag for Staging Deployment